MyElectricSheep/debug-me-gently/README.md

 This is a workshop to learn `debugging`!

-You are given a React application whose purpose is to let the user upload a profile picture, store it in the back-end, which, in return, should send a reference pointing to that picture back to the client which can in return display it proudly!
+You are given a React application and a Node application.

+The front-end's purpose is to let the user upload a profile picture, store it in the back-end, which, in return, should send a reference pointing to that picture back to the client which can in return display it proudly!

 --> Problem: Both of the front-end and the back-end are broken!